ibudiallo/automated-agents-book/README.md

 - [x] Import the book in it's current state to github
 - [x] Add a license
-- [ ] Update read me with clear section to explain how the book will be written
+- [x] Update read me with clear section to explain how the book will be written
+- [ ] Finalize the meta sections for each chapter.
+They seem random right now.
+Ex: Fun facts should better transition based on the chapter content.
+- [ ] Add the table of content for Part three.